- 1 INTRODUCTION

 - NATIONAL RURAL EMPLOYMENT PROGRAMME

-The national rural employment programme offers people from rural areas an equal shot at job opportunities across the nation.
-The growing disparity in terms of personal finance between those in the rural areas to move to the urban areas, making urban management difficult.
+The national rural employment program offers people from rural areas an equal shot at job opportunities across the nation.
+The growing disparity in terms of personal finance between those in the rural areas moving to the urban areas makes urban management difficult.
 The opportunities in the rural areas especially in times of drought and other such scarcities.

 - DEEN DAYAL ANTYODAYA YOJANA